basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 performance of strongly consistent operations.
 More information can be found in [[Adding and Removing Nodes]].

+Strong consistency performance can also be affected by your cluster's configuration.
+See the section on [[configuration|Managing Strong Consistency#Configuring-Strong-Consistency]] below.

 ## riak-admin ensemble-status

 The `[[riak-admin|riak-admin Command Line#ensemble-status]]` interface
-has an `ensemble-status` command that provides insight into the current status of the consensus subsystem undergirding strong consistency.
+used for general node/cluster management has an `ensemble-status` command that provides insight into the current status of the consensus subsystem undergirding strong consistency.

-Running the command by itself will provide general insight:
+Running the command by itself will provide of the current state of the strong consistency subsystem:

 ```bash
 riak-admin ensemble-status
 ```

-If the strong consistency subsystem is not currently enabled, you will see `Note: The consensus subsystem is not enabled.` in the output of the command.

-If the consensus subsystem is enabled, you will see output like this:
+If strong consistency is not currently enabled, you will see `Note: The consensus subsystem is not enabled.` in the output of the command; if strong consistency is enabled, you will see output like this:

 ```
 ============================== Consensus System ===============================